Make that old up-right sound good—or at least unique!

 I once did a location recording of a young lady playing a baby grand piano at her mother’s home.
 It was the only piano she felt comfortable playing, something about the action.
 Her music was very complicated and some of the tunes took twenty or more takes before she felt that she nailed it.

-We recorded in stereo directly to DAT and got a marvelous recording.
-We propped open the lid and I placed an AKG D-112 kick drum mic about ten inches above the bass strings.
+We recorded in stereo directly to digital and got a marvelous recording.
+We propped open the lid and I placed an AKG D112 kick drum mic about ten inches above the bass strings.
 Then I put a Fender P-2 cardioid condenser mic about ten inches above the treble strings.
-Both mics were plugged into a small mixer with no eq or effects.
+Both mics were plugged into a small mixer with no EQ or effects.